 Snazzy blue trims and a digital display behind the steering wheel give the Ioniq’s interior a stylish edge, but adults won’t want to spend too much time in its rather cramped back seats

-The Hyundai Ioniq’s interior looks pretty smart – for a practical hybrid family car at least.
-Even entry-level models come with a flat-bottomed steering wheel with glossy silver and blue trims, brightly coloured bands around the air vents and a slick 4.2-inch digital speedo instead of conventional dials.
+The Hyundai Ioniq interior looks pretty smart – for a practical hybrid family car at least.
+Even entry-level cars come with a flat-bottomed steering wheel with glossy silver and blue trims, brightly coloured bands around the air vents and a slick 4.2-inch digital speedo instead of conventional dials.

 Sure, it doesn’t feel quite as grown-up inside as the Kia Niro’s cabin but it looks more interesting than the Toyota Prius’ drab, black interior and everything you’ll touch regularly feels pretty solid.
 There are a few cheap, scratchy plastics on the doors and dashboard but its switches feel robust and come with upmarket metal-effect trims.

-Even the cheapest SE models get a leather-trimmed steering wheel and some colour-coded piping on the seats but it’s well worth upgrading to a mid-range Premium version.
-These get a few extra chrome trims for the door handles and dashboard, a larger seven-inch digital driver’s display and an eight-inch touchscreen infotainment system with handy smartphone mirroring features.
+Even the cheapest SE car gets a leather-trimmed steering wheel and some colour-coded piping on the seats but it’s well worth upgrading to a mid-range Premium version.
+This gets a few extra chrome trims for the door handles and dashboard, a larger seven-inch digital driver’s display and an eight-inch touchscreen infotainment system with handy smartphone mirroring features.

 If you absolutely must have leather seats, your only option is to fork out for a top-spec Premium SE version.
 These also come with some metal pedal trims and a slightly pointless faux-leather glovebox lid, but they’ll set you back almost £2,000 more than a mid-range model.